yalzouby/Smart_Wardrobe_App/README.md

 ### If JavaFX is not bundled:
 java --module-path /path/to/javafx/lib --add-modules javafx.controls,javafx.fxml -jar target/SmartWardrobeApp.jar
 #### Replace /path/to/javafx/lib with the path to your JavaFX SDK.

-## 🚀 How to Run the Application:
-Option 1: Using the JAR File (Recommended)
-- Open your terminal (Command Prompt, PowerShell, or Terminal).
-- Navigate to the directory where SmartWardrobeApp.jar is located.
-- Run the application with the command: java -jar SmartWardrobeApp.jar

-If JavaFX is not bundled in the JAR, use: java --module-path /path/to/javafx/lib --add-modules javafx.controls,javafx.fxml -jar SmartWardrobeApp.jar

-Option 2: Running from Source (IDE Required)
-- Open the project in your IDE (IntelliJ IDEA or Eclipse).
-- Make sure JavaFX SDK is properly configured in Project Settings.
-- Right-click on MainView.java → Run.

 ## 💡 How to Use the Application: